Mobilizing & Qigong – Body, Mind & Breath

-Classes start with simple movement, awareness and breathing exercises.
-These release tension, improve mobility and develop body & breath awareness.
-Unifying the mind, body and breath is the essence of Qigong.
+Classes begin with a variety of movement, body awareness and breathing exercises.
+These help release tension, improve mobility and increase our overall sense of the body & breath in stillness and movement.
+Unifying the mind, body and breath is the essence of Qigong and Tai Chi.

-Tai Chi Forms are flowing movement sequences related to martial arts applications.
-The ’37 Form’ is a simplified Yang Style Tai Chi Form.
-It was created by Cheng Man-ch’ing and refined by Huang Sheng Shyan.
-We focus on learning the opening movements of the 37 Form.
-We also explore simpler forms that develop fundamental principles of Tai Chi form practice.
+Forms are the flowing movement sequences which most people associate with Tai Chi.
+Students will learn the ’37 Form’, a simplified Yang Style Tai Chi Form (created by Cheng Man-ch’ing and refined by Huang Sheng Shyan).
+We also explore tai chi / qigong walking exercises that further develop our Tai Chi form practice.

 Partner practice is non-competitive and enhances the understanding of Tai Chi principles.
-These practices cultivate sensitivity, grounding, yielding, connection and co-ordination.
-Tai Chi & Qigong partner work is fascinating and enjoyable, and approached with a spirit of co-operation and mutual growth.
+These practices cultivate numerous qualities including sensitivity, stability, fluidity, connection and co-ordination.
+Tai Chi & Qigong partner work is fascinating and enjoyable, and approached with a spirit of co-operation and mutual learning.

 “Stand like a balance . .
 Rotate actively like a wheel . .
 Walk like a cat”

 (from the Tai Chi Classics)